bimmerconnected/bimmer_connected/README.rst

 Compatibility
 -------------
-This works with BMW vehicles with a Connected Driver account.
+This works with BMW vehicles with a ConnectedDrive account.
 So far it is tested on vehicles with a 'NBTEvo', 'EntryEvo', 'NBT', or 'EntryNav' navigation system.
 If you have any trouble with other navigation systems, please create an issue with your server responses (see next section).